Designations Congruent with Things: Chapter 22

 He’s going to murder Dr. Geiszler.

 This decision has been a long time in coming to its crisis point despite its inevitability, but he has, after a decade of deferment, decided to actually do it.
-As for his methodology, he has chosen a sustained, unremitting verbal excoriation regarding the man’s personal idiocy that is so vicious and prolonged that it will trend toward incompatibility with life.
+As for his methodology, he has chosen a sustained, unremitting verbal excoriation regarding the man’s personal idiocy that is so vicious and prolonged it will trend toward incompatibility with life.
 This plan is contingent, of course, upon Dr. Geiszler being alive when the diatribe begins.

 This is not a given.